-- 7. MPRA also provides that contribution increases that go into effect after December 31, 2014 pursuant to a Funding Improvement Plan or a Rehabilitation Plan are disregarded in determining the allocation of unfunded vested liability and the payment schedule, unless the additional contributions are used to provide an increase in benefits. - 8.
-Since benefit accruals are tied to contribution rates, increases in contributions rates increased liabilities. - 9.
-An employer that would otherwise incur a complete withdrawal or a partial withdrawal will not be deemed to have withdrawn, despite the cessation of its obligation to contribute to the Plan, if it first had an obligation to contribute to the Plan on or after January 1, 2015, but before January 1, 2016 ("Free Look" provision) and certain other conditions are met.
-The Free Look provision is further described in Section 4, Exhibit III.
+- > Since benefit accruals are tied to contribution rates, increases in contribution rates increased liabilities. - An employer that would otherwise incur a complete withdrawal or a partial withdrawal will not be deemed to have withdrawn, despite the cessation of its obligation to contribute to the Plan, if it first had an obligation to contribute to the Plan on or after January 1, 2016, but before January 1, 2017 ("Free Look" provision) and certain other conditions are met.
+The Free Look provision is further described in Section 4, Exhibit 4.